howl-anderson/vimapt/README.md

 #### auto complete on commands

 In vim console, type `:VimApt `, notice that last character is blank character. now you can press Tab / TAB to auto-complete now.
 Just like auto-complete function in shell.
+ You will see all the possible command alternatively.

 Partial command auto-complete is also supported.
 For example, you want type command `:VimApt install`, In vim console, type `:VimApt inst`, and now you can press Tab / TAB to auto-complete now,